IuliiaKonovalova/e-commerce/FEATURES.md

 ### 404 and 500 pages:

-It handles 2 types of errors:
+It handles two types of errors:

 - 404 error;
 - 500 error;